MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-add-report.md

 ![Screenshot of Power BI add-in for PowerPoint report options menu.](media/service-power-bi-powerpoint-add-in-add-report/power-bi-powerpoint-addin-report-options.png)

 * **Filter**: Shows or hides the filters pane, where you can filter your report, just like in the Power BI service.
-This option is available only if the page has filters defined.
+This option is available only if filters have been defined on the page.
 * **Refresh**: Refreshes the report page with the latest data from the Power BI service.
 Note: Refresh does not trigger getting data from the data sources.
 * **Reset**: Restores the state of the report page to the state it was in when it was first added to the PowerPoint presentation.